-Chemotherapy after surgery is called adjuvant chemotherapy (pronounced ad-joo-vant).
+Chemotherapy after surgery to remove bowel cancer is called adjuvant chemotherapy (pronounced ad-joo-vant).

-Your specialist may recommend that you have chemotherapy after you have recovered from surgery.
-They will recommend chemotherapy if there is a risk that the cancer could come back or spread in the future.
+Your specialist will recommend chemotherapy if there is a higher risk that the cancer could come back or spread in the future.
 Or if cancer cells were found in any of your lymph nodes during surgery.
 The chemotherapy is to help stop the cancer from coming back.

 You can view and print the quick guides for all the pages in the treating bowel cancer section.